mcdimus/demo-spring-api-versioning-and-swagger/README_2.md

 * add `server.forward-headers-strategy=FRAMEWORK` to `application.properties`.

 ### Grouping by version
 Finally, we have reached the most complex part.
-How to group endpoints by version?
+How to group endpoints by a version?

-__springdoc__'s documentation has an [example](https://springdoc.github.io/springdoc-openapi-demos/faq.html#how-can-i-define-multiple-openapi-definitions-in-one-spring-boot-project).
+__Springdoc__'s documentation has an [example](https://springdoc.github.io/springdoc-openapi-demos/faq.html#how-can-i-define-multiple-openapi-definitions-in-one-spring-boot-project).
 And this approach works well, but not in our case.
 The problem is that some of our endpoints do not exist in the code.
-Bright example are the endpoints under `latest` version.
+Bright examples are the endpoints under `latest` version.

-The solution is to use same `GroupedOpenApi` beans, but we need to generate them programmatically instead of usual declarative approach.
+The solution is to use the same `GroupedOpenApi` beans, but we need to generate them programmatically instead of usual declarative approach.

 As simple as it sounds, it turned out to be a rather challenging task.